cmoorad/mostlyrocks/_pages/about.md

 Hi — I'm Chris.
 I live in Leavenworth, WA and I created this website to document pictures from climbing trips.

 ### Climbing
 Some friends took me rock climbing for the first time in 2016.
-I eventually fell in love with climbing at Index, WA.
-To this day, Index is my favorite place to rock climb.
+I fell in love with climbing at Index, WA.
+Index is still my favorite place to rock climb.

 ### Snowboarding
 I started splitboarding in 2018 and am fortunate to have ridden in some cool places despite being mediocre at the sport.